A boundary-aware point clustering approach in Euclidean and embedding spaces for roof plane segmentation: Related work

 \subsection{Feature clustering-based approaches}

 Feature clustering-based approaches~\citep{filin2006segmentation, sampath2009segmentation, zhang2018spectral, xu2019plane, li2021novel, zhang2022improved, chen2023local} use some point clustering methods to group points into many planar patches in the feature space.~\cite{filin2006segmentation} proposed a slope adaptive neighborhood system to calculate accurate and reliable point attributes.
 Then, the points are segmented by clustering them in the attribute space. ~\cite{sampath2009segmentation} applied the fuzzy k-means algorithm to cluster points into planar patches based on the point normals.~\cite{zhang2018spectral} proposed to apply the spectral clustering method to detect roof planes from airborne LiDAR data.
 This approach groups straight-line segments instead of points.~\cite{chen2023local} first designed a new measurement metric based on the tangent plane distance to evaluate the similarities of the input points.
 Then, an adaptive DBSCAN is applied to cluster coplanar points.
 The key issue of the feature clustering-based approaches is how to design the appropriate features that can effectively distinguish different plane instances.
 However, because the representative abilities of handcrafted features are relatively low, some problems, such as inaccurate boundary and over-segmentation, may still appear.
-To solve this problem,~\cite{zhang2022improved} proposed to use deep features for point clustering.
-This method first designs a multi-task deep network to map point clouds into high-dimensional embedding space.
-It attempts to ensure that points of the same plane have the similar embedding features.
-Then, a point clustering method is performed to extract roof planes from the embedding space.
-However, this method may also fail in the boundary regions because deep network also struggles to extract accurate embedding features for points near boundaries.